Milne-Edwards' sportive lemur: Infanticide

-There have been no known studied case of infanticide committed by a nocturnal species other than the Milne-Edwards' sportive lemur.
-Observations show that infanticide may be a common issue with this species, as it happened relatively frequently during the study timeframe.
+Observations show that infanticide may be a common issue with this species, as it happened relatively frequently during a 2000 study timeframe.
 According to studies, males tend to attack babies when they are unsupervised, typically when the female is out foraging.
 At first, males do not want to kill the offspring; rather they want to attack it enough for it to cry for help, so that the female can come to exposed grounds.
 Then, males take their shots to the females by approaching them to eventually try to reproduce with them, but observations show that females do not typically accept the invitations.

-More research is needed to understand the motives behind infanticide, but an hypothesis would be that killing the offspring of one allows for some sort of sexual competition by ensuring that the offspring comes from a particular gene.
+More research is needed to understand the motives behind infanticide, but one hypothesis is that killing the offspring of one allows for sexual competition by ensuring that the offspring comes from a particular gene.
 Other scientists believe that infanticides might be a form of anxiety relief in resource-scarce environments.

 Nonetheless, to cope with infanticide and encourage the health of the offsprings, bounded-pairs can practice duetting to make sure that their offsprings are safe, since duetting is a form of territorial defense and communication.

 Health

 Parasites

-The Milne-Edward sportive lemur carries a relatively low amount of parasites in relation to other mammals.
+Milne-Edward's sportive lemur carries a relatively low amount of parasites in relation to other mammals.
 It also has been observed that there is not a difference in parasites carried between individuals of different body mass and health, indicating that these two factors do not contribute to more or less parasites on the host.
 Parasites are more commonly found on individuals during the wet season.
-Although health does not seem to be an important factor for the presence of parasites on the Milne-Edwards' sportive lemur, there is also the possibility that the individuals who carry more parasites die off rapidly, influencing the data.
+Although health does not seem to be an important factor for the presence of parasites on Milne-Edwards' sportive lemur, there is also the possibility that the individuals who carry more parasites die off rapidly, influencing the data.
 There also seems to be a trend of higher amount of parasites among males over females, which is most likely due to testosterone levels.